 Each of these groups may have various boats, meeting various interests- all dependent on the number of rowers we have to work with.

-We expect that the 2019 Power10 Camp will look similar in structure but will take athlete and coach feedback into consideration to make it even better.
+The 2019 Power10 Camp will look similar in structure but will take athlete and coach feedback into consideration to make it even better.

 Location, Housing and Food